luciernaguz/luciernaguz/README.md

 - 👋 Hi, I’m @luciernaguz  Data Engineer with a certificate in Data Analysis and Visualization from Tec de Monterrey and more than ten years of experience in the telecommunications and customer service industries.
   Experience in Python, Java, C++, Hadoop, and SQL and NoSQL databases (PostgreSQL, MongoDB, MySQL) and data visualization tools such as JavaScript and D3.js.
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...continue to improve myself and learn new skills
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...in the area of an organization where a good data consolidation is carried out and is in continuous improvement, where results are sought       that impact inside and outside the organization.
 - 📫 How to reach me ... by email luzelenayllescas@gmail.com

 <!---